bneil/bneil.github.io/content/now.md

 _Last Updated: {{< updated >}}_

-Its the end of July.
-Been enjoying the summer with bike rides and a trip to the Fun Expo (Denver Comic Con).
-Looking forward to the Ren Faire this weekend.
-It's also been a heavy month, processing the loss of an friend.
-A true rollercoaster.
+Its the start of September.
+Been a quick couple of weeks, and im enjoying coding and getting into the end of summer and grabbing some fall colors.

 👋 If you are reading this, maybe head over to my [resume]({{< ref "resume.md" >}}) if you want to play some basic space invaders and maybe we can collab sometime 😊